 • Employer-Sponsored Plans: If you receive insurance through your employer, check with your plan administrator to see if Suboxone is covered.
 Some employers offer special wellness or addiction treatment programs that could provide Suboxone for free as part of a broader health initiative.

 You might be asking yourself, “Can you get Suboxone for free?”
 The good news is that many insurance companies also offer co-pay assistance programs that further reduce costs.
-Thus, making Suboxone much more affordable.
-These programs, especially when combined with other financial assistance options, might help you achieve just that.
+Thus making Suboxone much more affordable.
+These programs, especially when combined with other financial assistance options, might help you achieve that.

 A specialist discussing ways to get Suboxone for free with a client.